AlfredoMartins/phone-task-testing/readme.md

 ```
 DELETE http://<localhost>:<port>/phone_store/<id>
 ```
-Delete from the database the phone with specific ID in JSON format.
+Delete from the database the phone with specific ID in `JSON format`.

 ### Error cases:
 Error code operations for delete operations: